tshepang/blog/content/2007-movie-review.md

 ## visuals

-The year's greatest spectacle *Transformers* is also the year's best visual effects showcase, and should have tied with the runner-up, *Pirates of the Caribbean - At World's End*, had it not been so exciting.
+The year's greatest spectacle, *Transformers*, is also the year's best visual effects showcase, and should have tied with the runner-up, *Pirates of the Caribbean - At World's End*, had it not been so exciting.
 That runner-up would have won had it come up with something